We want young people to have a say on issues in their local community and concerns, which affect them.

 Weekly activities involve elements of community safety, physical fitness, outdoor adventure and social responsibility.
 Fundraising for community causes and to boost funding for the cadets is also a feature of the programme.

 The programme promotes safer communities and volunteering.
 It is aimed at young people, aged 3-17 years.

 The Youth Commission enables young people to support, challenge and inform the work of the PCC for Cleveland.

 Youth Survey into Crime

-It’s a chance for young people to express their views on a number of topics – and tell community safety leaders how they would like to see them tackled.
+The survey was aimed at Cleveland’s young people, aged 14 to 25s.
+It was their chance to express their views and tell community safety leaders how they would like to see their concerns tackled.